Tom-Mendy/Logseq/pages/Zig.md

 - **Year**: 2015
 - **Purpose**: Designed for systems programming with an emphasis on safety, performance, and simplicity.
 - ### **Key Features**
-- **Memory Safety**: Zig provides safe memory handling without a #garbage-collector, helping to avoid common bugs like null pointer dereferences and buffer overflows.
+- **Memory Safety**: Zig provides safe memory handling without a #[[garbage collector]], helping to avoid common bugs like null pointer dereferences and buffer overflows.
 - **Manual Memory Management**: Allows explicit control of memory, similar to #C, but with added safety checks.
 - **Built-in Error Handling**: Includes a built-in approach to error handling with `try`, `catch`, and error unions.
 - **Comptime (Compile-Time) Code Execution**: Enables the execution of code at compile time, including generating optimized code paths and performing complex calculations.